Home

 Retirement village partnership

-Resthaven Western Community Services began working with local retirement village, Woodbridge, introducing a ‘falls and balance’ class to the residents.
-This further supported the to support older people living in the western suburbs to remain independent in their own homes.
+The service began working with local retirement village 'Woodbridge', establishing a falls and balance class for residents.
+This partnership further supported the goal to help older people maintain their independence in their own homes.

 2022